 1. It is valid for 10 years.

 While Nigerian was waiting for the release date of the African Union Passport, some months ago the Government of the Federal Republic of Nigeria launched a new international e-passport with lots of features contain therein and one of them that catches the eye real quick is the validity period of the document.

-Compare to the old ones; this newly enhance international e-passport will valid for a good period 10 years.
-Plus, it also has some additional pages making it 64 for 10 years own.
+Compare to the old ones; this newly enhance international e-passport will valid for a good period of 10 years.
+Plus, it also has some additional pages making it 64 for 10 years’ own.
 Sounds pretty cool, isn’t?
-Such is one of the advantages that comes with the international electronic passport.
+Such is one of the advantages that come with an international electronic passport.

 Be as it may, the e-passport will be valid for a good period 10 years and as such the need to improve on its security features is paramount.
 Most especially when the passport will want to decrease in value year after year – but the good positioning security will raise the value as time goes by.